upmaru/terraform-instellar-bootstrap/examples/cluster/README.md

 }
 ```

 This example will setup your compute and add it to your instellar account.
-It will also setup uplink pro because the `uplink_database_url` was defined.

-If you choose to omit the `uplink_database_url` the `lite` version of uplink will be setup.
-Uplink `lite` is limited to single instance, while `pro` can scale to provide HA setup.

-You can also create database services and associate it to your cluster see the `postgresql_service` and `mysql_service` module as an example.